pongrobot/pongrobot-perception/README.md

 ROS package for processing camera related inputs for the brobot pong robot.
 Includes arduino code for reading IMU orientation from the MPU6050 and publishing into ROS.

 ## Node Descriptions
-- camera_tf_broadcaster - read DMP orientation from MPU6050 using rosserial and broadcast the transform from camera frame to robot frame with translation data from config.
+- `camera_tf_broadcaster` - read DMP orientation from MPU6050 using rosserial and broadcast the transform from camera frame to robot frame with translation data from config.
 This is a static tf because the camera should be relativly static during use

-- realsense_node - low budget ros wrapper for D415 realsense camera with color alignment.
+- `realsense_node` - low budget ros wrapper for D415 realsense camera with color alignment.
 It has less functionality than the realsense_camera package but it's more simple to use and isn't currently failing most of it's integration tests for Noetic

+- `cup_detector_node` - process the depth/color frames and publish a PoseArray of cups in the camera frame.
+[In progress]

 ## Dependencies
 - OpenCV4 and ros cv_bridge